Jatt Punjab Daa

 Jatt Punjab Da is a Punjwood film, which released in 1992.

 Plot

 Balwant (Yograj Singh) is a young man who has ongoing disputes with one of his neighbors Jang Singh (Deep Dhillon).
 The court gives a decision in Balwant's favor.
 Jang Singh is furious.
 He kills Balwant's father and frames Balwant for it.
 After 7 years imprisonment, Balwant returns home to find out that Jang Singh has also killed his brother.
 He takes a revenge by killing each person who was involved in his father's and brother's murder.
 And at the end, he kills Jang Singh.
-But he also dies multiple shots from the police.
+But he also dies from multiple shots from the police.